text.skipToContent text.skipToNavigation

 LMDX Dome Light

 LMDX dome lights are based on the LMRX modular ring light platform.
 The reflective dome accessories ZMRG001 and ZMRG002 turn the light source into a traditional “cloudy day illumination” where the light is homogeneously distributed over the whole diameter.
 This is an excellent tool for reading inkjet or laser markings on shiny, curved and/or uneven surfaces and inspecting areas inside of holes from a close working distance.
-The Machine Vision dome lights are bi-color available in infrared or white and red or cyan.
+The Machine Vision dome lights are bi-color available in white-infrared and red-cyan.

 Comparison of Different Brightfield Illuminations